suxess-it/kubriX/README.md

+# What is kubriX?

+kubriX is a curated, opinionated and still very flexible platform stack build out of bricks for Kubernetes.

+More informations on our [website](https://kubriX.io)

+Slack Channel: cloud-native Workspace Channel "kubrix"

 # Test kubriX with GitHub Codespaces

 You can create a kubriX test environment by starting a GitHub Codespace in your browser.
 With that you have your own kubriX test environment within minutes without any installations on your local machine.